In this article:

 - Medicinal intake of holy basil is also known to lower blood sugar and thyroxine levels, which is why it is not considered safe for people with diabetes and hypothyroidism, respectively.

-Garlic may be helpful in dealing with respiratory problems.
+Garlic can help in treating respiratory problems and alleviating coughs.
+It acts as an expectorant.
+(14)(15) Garlic may be helpful in dealing with respiratory problems.
 However, better-quality large-scale studies are needed to establish its efficacy as an expectorant.

 How to use: